-All employees (full time, part time or casual), directors and all volunteers are responsible for speaking up and making reports where there is Reportable Conduct (as defined below).
-Other interested parties such as advisors, suppliers, contractors and families (spouses, dependents and other relatives) of all persons mentioned previously are also encouraged to speak up.
+All employees (full time, part time or casual), directors and all volunteers are responsible for speaking up and making reports where there is reportable conduct (as defined below).
+Other interested parties such as advisors, suppliers, families or contractors are also encouraged to speak up.
 The target audience will qualify for protection under this policy where making a disclosure that qualifies for such protection.